-Even worse, a lot of sites do a poor job of differentiating all the types of stoneware cookware.
-Many sites treat aluminum nonstick cookware as if it were actually stoneware, and don't mention other types of stoneware at all.
+A lot of cookware sites discuss aluminum nonstick cookware as if it were real stoneware, and they don't mention other types of stoneware at all.

-In this article, we define all the types of stoneware cookware (and "stoneware" cookware) to give you the gritty details so you can know exactly what you're buying.
+In this article, we define all the types of stoneware cookware (and "stoneware" nonstick cookware) so you can know exactly what you're buying.

 What Is Stoneware Cookware?
 All the Types Explained